KBNLresearch/forensicImagingResources/doc/tape-dds.md

 Note that by default the controller has a standard height (120 mm) bracket that won't fit into a low-profile (79.2 mm) slot!
 When these controllers were sold new, they came with a replacement low-profile bracket, but these are often not included with used ones.
 The low-profile replacement brackets are sometimes sold separately on eBay.

+### Connecting / disconnecting the tape reader

+Always make sure that both the tape reader and the computer are switched off before connecting or disconnecting.
+Not doing so may cause damage to the computer, the tape reader or both.

 ## Software

 Additional software for working with tape devices: